salesforce/lwsec-docs-mirror/packages/@locker/distortion/docs/distortions.md

 The [`HTMLIFrameElement.prototype.src`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLIFrameElement/src) property reflects the HTML `referrerpolicy` attribute of the `<iframe>` element defining which referrer is sent when fetching the resource.
 The `src` value is a string that reflects the `src` HTML attribute, containing the address of the content to be embedded.

-Lightning Web Security sanitizes the `src` value and only permits `http://` and `https://` schemes.
+Lightning Web Security restricts the `src` attribute to values that use the `http://`, `https://`, and `about:blank` schemes, or relative urls.
 URL schemes like `javascript://` aren't allowed.

 ### Distorted Behavior

-This distortion logs a console warning for `HTMLIFrameElement.src` values that don't sanitize to `http://` or `https://` schemes.
+This distortion throws an exception for values that don't sanitize to `http://`, `https://`, and `about:blank` schemes, or relative urls.
 <hr>
 <a name="htmllinkelementdocsrel-settermd"></a>